abhimahajan-1/Abhi_BlueStampPortfolio/index.md

 Lastly is the scaleJoyStick function, which does exactly what it is named.
 It scales down the input received from the remote control from 0-1023 into a readable value from 0-180.
 Based on the reading, it knows exactly how many degrees to turn the servo by.

 There were a couple of challenges I faced throughout the course of the second milestone.
 I had to iterate through different versions of the code because one small issue could be the difference between a single servo working versus malfunctioning.
-At one point, the robotic arm stuttered when one of its servos reached the end of its range of motion at 180 degrees, without the remote being pressed.
-After much questioning and rewriting of code, I realized it had to do something with the initial calibration of the servos.
+At one point, the robotic arm stuttered and outputted a varied amount of unprompted movements when one of its servos reached the end of its range of motion at 180 degrees.
+After much questioning and rewriting of the code, I realized it had to do something with the initial calibration of the servos.

 <!--
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: